dijksterhuis/discogs-yt-playlister/README.md

   ./test.sh labels
   ./test.sh labels releases
   ```

-TODOs:
-None!
-Yay!

 #### 2-xmls2mongo
 Take the files from `discogs-db-xmls`, parse with `xmltodict` & load each document into seperate mongo instances per discogs file

-TODOs:
-- Database name should be something relevant to file's date information e.g. `179` for `20170901`
-- Data files don't necessarily upload on `01` of month.

 #### 3- redis-metadata-ids
 Sets up redis instances for caches, hashes, queryable data and site metadata